 You may feel compelled to say, “I ain’t afraid of no ghosts!” while at The Whaley House.
 It is known as one of America’s most haunted houses, and since it was built on the grounds where the original gallows once stood, it’s no wonder why.
 The house is open to the public, and the staff will give you a briefing of the history of the home including the spirits that still haunt to this day.
 You will walk through the house, and if you’re lucky, you might run into one of the late Whaley’s.
 Bring your camera with flash, and you might capture something spooky on film!

 5) Stop by Fiesta de Reyes

 A lot happens at Fiesta de Reyes.
-Picture this: you’re wine tasting, then watching a live Mexican folk dance (churro in hand, of course) and you’re doing it all with the glow of a fire pit before you.
+Picture this: you’re wine tasting, then watching a live Mexican folk dance, and you’re doing it all with the glow of a fire pit before you.
 Welcome to Fiesta de Reyes, where history lives and the fiesta (or vacation) lasts forever.
 This little corner of Old Town boasts many unique shops, Mexican food, local art, local wine tasting, and entertainment.
-I love walking through this area and visiting my favorite store; Urban Seed.
+I love walking through this area and visiting my favorite store: Urban Seed.
 You can buy plants, seeds, and other random gifts here.

 Check Out the Endless Things to Do in Old Town

 Old Town, San Diego is truly a fun place to visit.
 I encourage you to spend several hours here.
 Even though I only suggested five top things to do in Old Town, there are many other activities to do daily and throughout the year.